MillerEsp/able-test/README.md

 this exercise will be evaluated from other perspectives such as code cleanliness, code structure, code documentation, git flow, ...
 ### The problem
-Using PyQt5, the user should create a simple window with a pushbutton in the middle.
+Using PyQt5, the candidate should create a simple window with a pushbutton in the middle.
 When this pushbutton is pressed, a popup window should open prompting the user on whether they want to close the application or not.
 The same popup window should open when the Windows close button or Alt+F4 are pressed.
 These are the basic functionalities the app should have.
 If the candidate feels